adarmawan/adarmawan.github.io/README.md

   ### Inference
   * It DOES NOT use the "system" message of gpt API.
-    * Using the system message makes the persona dummber currently.
+    * Using the system message makes the persona "less smart" currently.
   * It DOES NOT use the array message structure of gpt API.
     * All current needed knowledge context for the chat is ALWAYS in the first "user" message.
   * Structure of the "Query Context" for inference: